-Maintaining software quality is an important step of the software development lifecycle.
-Low software quality can result in high maintenance costs, unhappy users, and even system failures, which can erode trust.
+Maintaining software quality is an important step in the software development lifecycle.
+Low software quality can lead to high maintenance costs, unhappy users, and even system failures, ultimately eroding trust.

-This is where software development quality metrics become essential as they provide a structured way to assess different aspects of software, from performance to maintainability.
+This is where quality metrics in software engineering become essential as they provide a structured way to assess different aspects of software, from performance to maintainability.
 By tracing the right metrics, teams can make data-driven improvements that enhance both the development process and the final product.

 In this article, we’ll explore essential software quality metrics, their importance, and how to track them effectively.
 Whether you’re wondering how to measure software quality or looking for practical ways to implement software implementation metrics, understanding and applying the right metrics will provide you with a solid foundation to enhance your software quality strategy.